Privacy Policy

 Storage and Security

-No Information transmitted over the Internet can be guaranteed to be secure.
+No information transmitted over the Internet can be guaranteed to be secure.
 We cannot guarantee the security of any information that you transmit to us, or receive from us.
 The transmission and exchange of information is carried out at your own risk.
 Although we take measures to safeguard against un-authorised disclosures of information, we cannot assure you that information that we collect will not be disclosed in a manner that is inconsistent with this Privacy Policy.

 Where you visit our website, use or services or products for which we provide online, we may use cookies from time to time.
 Cookies are text files placed in your computer's browser to store your preferences.
 However, once you choose to furnish us with personally identifiable information, this information may be linked to the data stored in the cookie.

 Overall, cookies help us provide you with a better website by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any personal identifiable information about you, other than the data you choose to share with us.
-You can choose to acceptor decline cookies.
+You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 However, this may prevent you from taking full advantage of our website.

 Links to other websites